Islam is PEACE…

 Such a mission cannot afford wars and violent confrontations.
 When a state of war and violence prevails, the normal atmosphere is vitiated and such circumstances as would foster intellectual movements and spiritual reformation cannot be effectively created.
 It cannot be denied that peaceful circumstances produce a propitious environment for Islam, while violent circumstances inevitably result in antagonism towards Islam.

-buy accutane from india War: A State Action
+War: A State Action

 In Islam, war is not the prerogative of the individual but of an established government.
 Only an established government can declare war.
 In other words, individuals can pray on their own, but they cannot wage wars of their own accord.
 Only when a war is declared by the ruling government, can the public join in and support it, and not before that.
 Islam does not sanction individual actions on this issue.
 Therefore no Non-Governmental Organization or NGO can declare war.